On the limits of the Navier-Stokes equations

+There exists formal agreement between the first RHS term in (97) and the second RHS term in (102).
+But whereas the latter is resricted to small $NV_0$, the first is understood as being valid for all $NV_0$.
+Thus, using van der Waals' equation for an extension of the Navier--Stokes system beyond ideal gases is equivalent to applying [(102),(103)] for all values of $NV_0$.
+There exists no theoretical justification for this step.
+It is the ability of van der Waals' equation to reproduce adequately experimental results on real gases and liquids that gives the justification, and this is the pragmatic aspect of our approach.

-The task left is to determine $(\textsf{p})^{\rm o}$ and {\bf q} for use in (93) and (28).
-Both will be affected by a modi\-fi\-cation of $\delta f/\delta t$.
-Starting with $(\textsf{p})^{\rm o}$ and following the derivation in Section 5, we find that nothing will be changed by the replacement (92) up to and including eq.~(35).
-The problem is thus reduced to obtaining a connection between $\delta (\textsf{p})^{\rm o}/\delta t $ and $(\textsf{p})^{\rm o}$.
-In the case of an ideal gas this problem has been solved quantitatively, resulting in eq.~(36).
-Here we will apply (36) in a qualitative way by assuming that $\delta (\textsf{p})^{\rm o}/\delta t $ is proportional to $(\textsf{p})^{\rm o}$, whereby (37) remains applicable, however with the caveat that $\eta$ is now an empirical quantity without theoretical backing.
-Insertion of (37) in (93) yields
+The task left is to determine $(\textsf{p})^{\rm o}$ and {\bf q} for use in (102) and (103).
+In the kinetic equation (1), which is the mother equation for the whole derivation here, the first two terms apply to all fluids.
+The distinction between ideal gases and real fluids has its source in the force term and the collision term.
+The derivation in Section 5 has shown that $(\textsf{p})^{\rm o}$ and {\bf q} do not depend on {\bf F}, and hence the results (35) and (57) remain unaltered.
+The problem is thus reduced to obtaining a connection between $\delta (\textsf{p})^{\rm o}/\delta t $ and $(\textsf{p})^{\rm o}$, and between $\delta {\bf q} / \delta t$ and ${\bf q} $.
+In the case of an ideal gas this problem has been solved quantitatively, resulting in (37) and (58), with the transport coefficients $\eta$ and $\kappa$ specified by (38) and (59).
+Here we will just assume that there exists a proportionality between $\delta (\textsf{p})^{\rm o}/\delta t $ and $(\textsf{p})^{\rm o}$, and between $\delta {\bf q} / \delta t$ and ${\bf q} $, without specifying the proportionality factors.
+Hereby, (37) and (58) remain applicable, however with the caveat that $\eta$ and $\kappa$ are now empirical quantities without theoretical backing.

-By equivalent arguments, the thermal equation (61) is found to remain applicable unchanged, but with the corresponding reservation that the coefficient $\kappa$ is an empirical quantity without a theoretical background.

-A tacit assumption in the derivation leading from (1) to (61) has been that the particles have no internal degrees of freedom.
-Without this assumption, it would have been necessary to formulate separate kinetic equations for each excitation level, with transition terms between them.
-However, in the case that the potentially existing degrees of freedom are either fully activated, or not at all, we can correct (61) a posteriori (see Chapter 3 of Ref.~1) by translating the factors 5/3 and 2/3 occurring in (27) and (28) into $\gamma$ and $\gamma - 1$, respectively, with $\gamma$ the actual value of the adiabatic cofficient, subject to the number $d$ of fully activated degrees of freedom ($\gamma = (d+2)/d$; $d=3$ for monatomic particles, $d=5$ for diatomic particles without vibrational excitation).
-In consequence, (61) is changed to